Malate synthase

-The 3 substrates of this enzyme are acetyl-CoA, H_{2}O, and glyoxylate, whereas its two products are (S)-malate and CoA.
-This enzyme participates in pyruvate metabolism and glyoxylate and dicarboxylate metabolism.
+The three substrates of this enzyme are glyoxylic acid, acetyl-CoA, and water.
+Its products are the (S) enantiomer of malic acid, and coenzyme A. This enzyme participates in pyruvate metabolism and glyoxylate and dicarboxylate metabolism.

 Nomenclature

 This enzyme belongs to the family of transferases, specifically acyltransferases that convert acyl groups into alkyl groups on transfer.
 The systematic name of this enzyme class is acetyl-CoA:glyoxylate C-acetyltransferase (thioester-hydrolysing, carboxymethyl-forming).
 Other names in common use include L-malate glyoxylate-lyase (CoA-acetylating), glyoxylate transacetylase, glyoxylate transacetase, glyoxylic transacetase, malate condensing enzyme, malate synthetase, malic synthetase, and malic-condensing enzyme.

 Structure

 Crystallographic structure of malate synthase enzyme (left) and expand view of the active site (right) complexed with its product, malate, and a coordinating magnesium cation.

 Malate synthases fall into two major families, isoforms A and G. Isoform G is monomeric with a size of about 80-kD and found exclusively in bacteria.
 Isoform A is about 65 kD per subunit and can form homomultimers in eukaryotes.
 This enzyme contains a central TIM barrel sandwiched between an N-terminal alpha-helical clasp and an alpha/beta domain stemming from two insertions into the TIM barrel sequence.
 The enzyme terminates with a C-terminal five-helix plug.
 The active site, where the acetyl-CoA and glyoxylate bind to the enzyme, lies between the TIM barrel and C-terminal plug.
 Upon binding, the acetyl-CoA molecule forms a J-shape inserted into the binding pocket, by an intramolecular hydrogen bond between N7 of the adenine ring and a hydroxyl group on the pantetheine tail.
 In addition, a critical magnesium ion within the active site coordinates with glyoxylate, glutamic acid 427, aspartic acid 455, and two water molecules.
 The amino acids interacting with acetyl CoA upon binding are highly conserved.
 Sequence identity is high within each class of isoforms, but between both classes sequence identity drops to about 15%.
 The alpha/beta domain, which has no apparent function, is not seen in isoform A.

 Active site of malate synthase bound to pyruvate and acetyl-CoA (ACO), which is shown in its bent J configuration.
 The octahedral coordinating Mg^{2+} cation is shown in green, water molecules as red dots, and polar contacts as dashed yellow lines.